 The decision to have a hysterectomy is a difficult one but necessary in some cases.
 The specialists at Capital Women’s Care in Arlington and McLean, Virginia have extensive training in this surgical procedure and can offer women alternatives to the old-school surgery that requires extensive recovery time.
 With the help of cutting-edge technology, hysterectomy patients spend less time in bed after the procedure is complete.
 If you need a second opinion about a hysterectomy, make an appointment at Capital Women’s Care to see one of the top specialists in the country.

 A hysterectomy is the surgical removal of the uterus.
 Doctors might recommend this procedure for several reasons, such as:

-Unless cancer is part of the diagnosis, specialists such as Dr. Cobbs and Dr. Shah look for nonsurgical solutions to these problems and only recommend a hysterectomy as a last resort.
+Unless cancer is part of the diagnosis, our specialists look for nonsurgical solutions to these problems and only recommend a hysterectomy as a last resort.